March 28, 2019

 About 70 percent of PathwayConnect students are first-generation college students, low-income students, or both.
 Many also work full-time and have tried college before and didn’t finish.
 These factors and others significantly increase a student’s risk of not completing the program.
 Rather than waiting for students to ask for help, BYU-Pathway monitors risk factors and then a mentor proactively initiates contact.

 “A more dynamic retention software is being developed that will allow mentors to quickly identify and serve at-risk students,” said Steve Thomas, BYU-Pathway student success director.
-“We now have tools that make it much easier for Church-service missionaries and instructors to identify struggling students so we can quickly support them.”
+“We now have tools that make it much easier for service missionaries and instructors to identify struggling students so we can quickly support them.”

 The key focus of mentoring is to assist students who may be at risk of withdrawing between the first and second semester of PathwayConnect.
 Mentors help these students identify their purpose in continuing their education, recognize the power available to them through Jesus Christ and His Atonement, and develop a success plan for their education.